Update on FedEx Corporation (NYSE:FDX) for the day

 Performance:

-The return on assets for FedEx Corporation stands at *TBA, (ROA – calculated by dividing the total annual earnings by the company’s total assets – illustrates how profitable a company really is in relation to its total assets).
-The dividend yield stands at 0.86% while the payout ratio is 20.90%.
+The return on assets for FedEx Corporation stands at 4.20%, (ROA – calculated by dividing the total annual earnings by the company’s total assets – illustrates how profitable a company really is in relation to its total assets).
+The dividend yield stands at 0.85% while the payout ratio is 20.90%.

-At present the return on equity (ROE) stands at *TBA and the debt to equity is at 0.94.
+At present the return on equity (ROE) stands at 13.00% and the debt to equity is at 0.94.

 Technical: